 Fourth, the employer has inadequate training of employees on the ADA.
-It isn’t always clear to me just what the qualifications are of the people who do the training.
-Make sure that individual or individuals is knowledgeable about the ADA.
-A related problem that often occurs is where a supervisor changes and that supervisor decide to go in a different direction than what was already working.
+It isn't always clear to me just what the qualifications are of the people who do the training.
+Make sure that individual or individuals are knowledgeable about the ADA.
+A related problem that often occurs is where a supervisor changes and that supervisor decides to go in a different direction than what was already working.

 Fifth, an employer requires a person who is injured to certify that they cannot come back to work unless they are 100% healed.
 For years, this was a common practice with regard to workers compensation.
 However, under the ADA this doesn't work because the issue there is whether a person can do the essential functions of the job with or without reasonable accommodations.